Wotte/Transition_Setup/README.md

 -Put the "Transition_Name" folder into "transitions"<br>
 -On the application enter the Path of the game folder and the .oxz file ( without extention )<br>
 -click import<br>

+In any case do it in a diferent game file to be sure to not ensure the main game file.